SummerSlam (1999): Storylines

+The fourth rivalry heading into SummerSlam was between The Rock and Billy Gunn.
+At Fully Loaded, Rock lost to Triple H in a strap match after Gunn along with Chyna interfered and prevented Rock from pinning Triple H thus costing Rock the number one contender status for the WWF Championship.
+The next night on Raw is War, Chyna dared Rock to come out and repeat what he had said about her backstage to her face.
+When Rock came out, Gunn attacked Rock from behind with a club and he and Chyna double teamed him in the ring with Triple H looking on.
+Rock got up from the assault and challenged them both to a handicap match which he later won when he pinned Gunn after the people's elbow.
+The following week, it was announced that Rock and Gunn would face off in a match at SummerSlam.

+Event

 Reception

 In 2014, Dylan Diot of 411Mania gave the event a rating of 7.5 [Good], stating, "This is one of the more underrated editions of SummerSlam.
 [I] was pleasantly surprised by just how much I enjoyed the show.
 The wrestling was consistent with plenty of good performances across the board.
 That Shane McMahon/Test match is sensational and it should have helped launch Test as a major star and it showed that Shane McMahon is actually a capable in ring performer.
 They kept the overbooking, swerves, and nonsensical booking to a minimum and it resulted in exciting matches and a great atmosphere.
 Go out of your way to check this out, it really is an underrated gem of a show."
+The event was rated as the third best pay-per-view of 1999 by YouTube wrestling channel Cultaholic Wrestling in their ranking of every 1999 PPV ranked from worst to best.